Consumer Awareness Guide

 Mistake #2: You should join a club that has lots of students.

-No... this is not necessarily the right thing to do.
-Many clubs have lots of students.
-Often it is because classes are cheap or that they are willing to grade their students too easily.
+this is not always the right thing to do.
+Many clubs have lots of

 Are you willing to risk working with a club that offers you the lowest price, a grading every few weeks, and give belts out like sweets.